Quinnod345/eoschatai/DOMAIN-VERIFICATION-GUIDE.md

-# Domain Verification Guide for eosbot.ai
+# Domain Verification Guide for app.eosbot.ai

-This guide will help you verify ownership of your domain (https://eosbot.ai) in Google Search Console, which is required for Google's app verification process.
+This guide will help you verify ownership of your domain (https://app.eosbot.ai) in Google Search Console, which is required for Google's app verification process.

 ## Prerequisites